zilishen/documentation/content/nms/nim/how-to/nginx/manage-nginx-configs-with-templates.md

 ---

-## Preview and Generate a Config from a Template
+## Preview, Generate, and Submit a Config from a Template

-Previewing a config from a template allows you to see how your NGINX configurations will look before they go live.
-This step helps ensure that your configurations are correctly set up and include all necessary inputs and augmentations.
-By previewing, you can avoid errors that might disrupt your service when the configurations are published.
+Previewing a config from a template lets you see how your NGINX configurations will look before publishing them.
+During this step, you'll make sure all the inputs and augmentations are correct.
+Once you're satisfied with the preview, you can generate the config and submit it.

-To preview and generate a config from a template:
+To preview, generate, and submit a config from a template:

 1. Open your web browser, go to the Fully Qualified Domain Name (FQDN) of your NGINX Management Suite host, and log in.
-2. From the Launchpad menu, choose **Instance Manager**.
+2. Select **Instance Manager** from the LaunchPad.
-3. In the left navigation pane, select **Templates > Overview**.
+3. On the left sidebar, select **Templates > Overview**.
-4. On the Config Templates "Overview" page, find the template you want to use and select the ellipsis (three dots) in the **Actions** column.
-Then choose **Preview and Generate**.
+4. Locate the desired template on the "Overview" page and select the ellipsis (three dots) in the **Actions** column, then select **Preview and Generate**.
-5. In the **Preview and Generate Config** dialog, proceed through the forms in sequence, selecting **Next** to move forward:
+5. Complete the forms on the **Preview and Generate Config** dialog in sequence, selecting **Next** to move forward:
-    - **Choose Publish Options**: Decide where to publish the template by selecting one of the following targets:
+    - **Choose Publish Options**: Specify where to publish the template by selecting either:
-      - **Publish to an Instance**: If you want the configuration to apply to a single NGINX instance.
+      - **Publish to an Instance**: To apply the configuration to a single NGINX instance.
       - **Publish to an Instance Group**: To apply the configuration to multiple instances managed as an instance group.
-      - **Save to a Staged Config**: If you prefer to stage the configuration for future deployment.
+      - **Save to a Staged Config**: To stage the configuration for future deployment.
       - **Save as a New Staged Config**: To create a brand new staged configuration for later use.
-    - **Augments** (Optional): If you are working with a base configuration, you can include additional augment templates for enhanced functionality.
+    - **Augments** (Optional): Include any augment templates needed to enhance a base configuration with additional features.
     - **Base and Augment Inputs**: Enter the required configuration inputs for the chosen templates.
-    - **Preview Config**: Use the dropdown to select and review how each configuration file will appear after generation.
+    - **Preview Config**: Use the filename dropdown to review the output for each configuration.
-6. After reviewing and confirming that the configurations are correct, select **Publish**.
-If you've published to an instance or instance group, the submission will be listed on the **Templates > Template Submissions** page for tracking and management.
+6. After verifying the configurations, select **Publish**.
+If you've published to an instance or instance group, the template submission will tracked on the **Templates > Template Submissions** page.

 ---

 ## Additional Resources

-- **[Understanding Configuration Templates]({{< relref "nms/nim/about/templates/config-templates.md" >}})**: Learn about the different types of templates, the available targets for publishing, and the template submission process.
+- **[Understand Config Configuration Templates]({{< relref "nms/nim/about/templates/config-templates.md" >}})**: Learn about the config template types, targets for publication, and the template submission process.

-- **[Template Resource Files]({{< relref "nms/nim/about/templates/template-artifacts.md" >}})**: Learn about the template resource files, including config template files, JSON schemas, and auxiliary files.
+- **[Template Resource Files]({{< relref "nms/nim/about/templates/template-artifacts.md" >}})**: Learn about template resource files, including config template files, JSON schemas, and auxiliary files.

-- **[JSON Schemas for Dynamic Web Forms]({{< relref "nms/nim/about/templates/json-schema-reference.md" >}})**: A reference for the supported JSON schema features used to create dynamic web forms for user input and validation.
+- **[JSON Schemas for Template Inputs]({{< relref "nms/nim/about/templates/json-schema-reference.md" >}})**: JSON schemas for the dynamic web form builder, used for template input and validation.